-Currently, Dr. Kimmelman is a member of the American College of Surgeons, the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, and the American Academy of Facial Plastic and Reconstructive Surgery.
-He is also a Clinical Associate Professor at Cornell University's Weill Medical College.
-While serving on the faculty of the University of Pennsylvania, Dr. Kimmelman was a charter member of the first Smell and Taste Research Center funded by the National Institutes of Health.
-He has also served as Residency Director and Departmental Chairman at the New York Eye and Ear Infirmary and New York Medical College.
+After receiving his M.D. with honors from Temple University, Dr. Kimmelman completed post-graduate medical training at the University of Pennsylvania’s Perelman School of Medicine and remained on the faculty for over 10 years before relocating to New York City, where he also earned a masters degree in business administration from New York University’s Stern School of Business.
+He is a fellow of the American College of Surgeons, the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, the American Academy of Facial Plastic and Reconstructive Surgery and the New York Academy of Medicine.
+Dr. Kimmelman has served as Chief of Smell and Taste Disorders at Manhattan Eye, Ear & Throat Hospital and Lenox Hill Hospital.
+While at the University of Pennsylvania, he was a charter member of the first Smell and Taste Research Center funded by the National Institutes of Health.
+He has also served as Departmental Chairman at the New York Eye and Ear Infirmary and New York Medical College.